#regex #replace #patch #find #text-processing #command-line-tool #expression

 Latest Version

 re:patch is a line-oriented find-and-replace tool with a git add --patch-like interface.
 Regular expressions and capture groups are supported, and re:patch can be used with files and directories.
-Only Linux is currently supported.
+Linux and MacOS are currently supported (MacOS on a reasonable-efforts basis).

-[!WARNING] This tool is still in development.
-While it Works For Me™, it does not yet have any tests.
+This tool is still in development.
+While it Works For Me™, it does not yet have many tests.
 It's recommended to only use this in directories that are version controlled.

 Install